 Fear….
 I will be punished! |

 the world of bodies:

 Fear….
 You will be punished (not me)!

-What we see in the above Chart is a depiction of three different levels expressed in the Course:
+What we see in the above Chart is a depiction of three different levels of experience expressed in the Course:

 - Top level : Heaven… where our true identity as God’s One Son remains intact.